Filmjölk: Overview

 In the Nordic countries, filmjölk is often eaten with breakfast cereal, muesli or crushed crisp bread on top.
 Some people add sugar, jam, apple sauce, cinnamon, ginger, fruits, or berries for extra flavor.

-In Norwegian it is called surmelk (surmjølk) ('sour milk') but the official name is kulturmelk (kulturmjølk).
+In Norwegian it is called surmelk (surmjølk) ('sour milk') or skjør/skyr but the official name is kulturmelk (kulturmjølk).
 The drink is also popular in Latvian kitchens, where it is called rūgušpiens, rūgtpiens ('fermented milk' or 'sour milk') and can be bought ready from stores but is more commonly made at home.
 It can also be purchased and is popular in the neighboring country, Lithuania, where it is called rūgpienis or raugintas pienas ('sour/fermented milk').
 Due to its popularity, it can be bought in many stores alongside kefir.

 Manufactured filmjölk is made from pasteurised, homogenised, and standardised cow's milk.
 Although homemade filmjölk has been around for a long time (written records from the 18th century speak of filmjölk-like products, but it has probably been around since the Viking Age or longer), it was first introduced to the Swedish market as a consumer product in 1931 by the Swedish dairy cooperative Arla.
 The first filmjölk was unflavoured and contained 3% milkfat.
 Since the 1960s, different varieties of unflavoured filmjölk have been marketed in Swedish grocery stores.
 Långfil, a more elastic variant of filmjölk was introduced in 1965; lättfil, filmjölk with 0.5% milkfat was introduced in 1967; and mellanfil, filmjölk with 1.5% milkfat, was introduced in 1990.

 In 1997, Arla introduced its first flavoured filmjölk: strawberry-flavoured filmjölk.
 The flavoured filmjölk was so popular that different flavours soon followed.
 By 2001, almost one third of the filmjölk sold in Sweden was flavoured filmjölk.
-Since 2007, variations of filmjölk include filmjölk with various fat content, filmjölk flavoured with fruit, vanilla, or honey, as well as filmjölk with probiotic bacteria that is claimed to be extra healthful, such as Onaka fil which contains Bifidobacterium lactis (a strain of bacteria popular in Japan) and Verum Hälsofil which contains Lactococcus lactis L1A in quantities of at least 10 billion live bacteria per deciliter.
+Since 2007, variations of filmjölk include filmjölk with various fat content, filmjölk flavoured with fruit, vanilla, or honey, as well as filmjölk with probiotic bacteria that is said to be more healthy, such as Onaka fil which contains Bifidobacterium lactis (a strain of bacteria popular in Japan) and Verum Hälsofil which contains Lactococcus lactis L1A in quantities of at least 10 billion live bacteria per deciliter.